 Ken Larsen's website: My views on religion

-Religion has never made any sense to me, and I don't want anything to do with it.
-With all the bloodshed worldwide caused by religious fundamentalists and political warmongers who exhort their masses by preaching "We will win because God is on our side", I get thoroughly disgusted.
+To me, religion is the polar opposite of science.
+With all the bloodshed worldwide caused by religious fundamentalists and political warmongers who exhort their masses by preaching "We will win because God is on our side", I don't want anything to do with religion.
+It's not part of my life and never will be.

 Proof that God does not exist - the speed of light argument